 To indulge my fondness for this dish, I like tossing the quickly made sauce with steamed broccoli instead of noodles, a delicious combination that turns eating veggies into a treat.

-More from our magazine: Cabbage Latkes
+More from our magazine: Zucchini Latkes

 Using natural, unsweetened peanut butter, vinegar plus lime juice, and a touch of agave gives the sauce a perfect balance of creamy tang and sweetness.
 If you do not share the Sichuan taste for heat, reduce or omit the pepper flakes.